eXparity/exparity-stub/README.md

 If you are creating tests where you would like an interface or a non-bean class to return random values then the StubBuilder class can do this for you.
 It is ideal for unit testing where you are less concerned about the responses from the objects, and more that they respond with non null values.

+	Person aPerson = StubBuilder.aRandomStubOf(Person.class).build();
+	MyInterface service = StubBuilder.aRandomStubOf(MyInterface.class).with(mockService);

+You can override the instance returned by the stub for a given method by using the .with() method.

+    MyService mockService = Mockito.mock(MyService.class);
+    MyInterface service = StubBuilder.aRandomStubOf(MyInterface.class).with(mockService).build()

+A Stub can also be created using the RandomBuilder;

 	MyInterface service = RandomBuilder.aRandomStubOf(MyInterface.class);
 	Person aPerson = RandomBuilder.aRandomStubOf(Person.class);

 Source
 ------